Top 10 Molybdenum Producers by Country (Updated 2023)

-Worldwide molybdenum production increased by 2,000 metric tons (MT) from 2020 to 2021, rising from 298,000 MT to come in at 300,000 MT.
-But which countries were the top molybdenum producers last year?
-Here’s a look at which nations put out the most of the metal in 2021, as per the latest data from the US Geological Survey.
+In total, worldwide molybdenum production decreased by 48,000 metric tons (MT) from 2020 to 2022, when it came in at 250,000 MT.
+Amid this decline in output, which countries are the top molybdenum producers?
+Here’s a look at which nations put out the most of the metal in 2022, as per the latest data from the US Geological Survey (USGS).

 China produces the vast majority of the world’s molybdenum supply by a large margin.
-The country’s molybdenum output rose by 10,000 MT in 2021 to come in at 130,000 MT for the year.
+The country’s molybdenum output rose by 4,700 MT in 2022 to total 100,000 MT for the year.

-State-owned Codelco produces the bulk of Chile’s molybdenum, and KGHM Polska Miedz (WSE:KGH,OTC Pink:KGHPF) is also a producer in the country.
+State-owned Codelco produces the bulk of Chile’s molybdenum, and KGHM Polska Miedz (OTC Pink:KGHPF,WSE:KGH) has its flagship Sierra Gorda copper-molybdenum mine in the country.
 Hot Chili (ASX:HCH,OTC Pink:HHLKF) is working on bringing its Costa Fuego copper project into production in Chile and intends to produce molybdenum as a by-product.

 3. United States

-The US decreased its molybdenum production by 3,100 MT in 2021 compared to the previous year.
+The US increased its molybdenum production by 1,000 MT in 2022 compared to the previous year.

 Mine production: 32,000 MT

-The Peruvian Ministry of Energy and Mines reported that mining investment in the country grew by 21.1 percent in 2021 over the previous year to reach US$5.24 billion.
-One major molybdenum-producing mine in Peru is Freeport-McMoRan’s Cerro Verde mine, which is primarily a copper producer.
+The Peruvian Ministry of Energy and Mines reported that mining investment in the country reached US$4.6 billion last year.
+One major molybdenum mine in Peru is Freeport-McMoRan’s Cerro Verde mine, which is primarily a copper producer.

-One major molybdenum-producing mine in the country is La Caridad, which belongs to privately owned Grupo Mexico.
+One major molybdenum-producing mine in the country is La Caridad, which belongs to privately owned Grupo Mexico (BMV:GMEXICOB).
 The mine produces molybdenum as a by-product of copper.

-Armenia’s molybdenum production has climbed significantly over the past few years, up from 6,300 MT in 2019 to 8,200 MT in 2021.
+Armenia’s molybdenum production has climbed significantly over the past few years, nearly on par with production in 2021, but down from the 8,700 MT produced in 2020.
 CRONIMET Mining subsidiary Zangezur Copper Molybdenum Combine runs Kajaran, the country’s largest copper-molybdenum mine.

-Taking the eighth spot on this molybdenum producers list is Russia.
-The US Geological Survey provides only an estimate on Russian molybdenum output.
-For 2021, it suggests that the country put out 2,800 MT of the metal, up 1,000 MT from the previous year.
+Taking the ninth spot on this molybdenum producers list is Russia.
+In 2022, the USGS estimates that the country put out 1,700 MT of the metal, on par with the previous year.
 A company called SMR that is part of EN+ Group bills itself as Russia’s only fully integrated molybdenum producer, and the largest ferromolybdenum producer in the country in terms of volume.

 It’s worth noting that Russia retains much of its molybdenum for domestic projects.
 Russian nuclear reactors are specifically designed to use a type of molybdenum only produced within the country.